DS-Algorithms/Questions/Algorithms/DynamicProg/CoinSum/CoinSum.md

 *  Input:  coins {Integer Array}, total {Integer}
 *  Output: {Integer}

+Note:
-Note: You have an unlimited number of each coin type.
-All coins in the coin array will be unique.
+ * You have an unlimited number of each coin type
+ * All coins in the coin array will be unique
-      Order does not matter.
-Ex: One penny and one nickel to create six cents is equivalent to one nickel and one penny
+ * Order does not matter
+   - Ex: One penny and one nickel to create six cents is equivalent to one nickel and one penny

 # Example 1: